“You chose your journey long before you came upon this highway.”

 – Leonard Cohen Winter Lady

 It turns out reoccurring dreams of hallways actually means something.
 The hallways I’ve sleepwalked have been long but surprisingly well-lit.
-Even in my dreams, I take death marches.
+Even in my dreams, I march.

 For most of my thinking life, I have privileged the mind because I believed my body to be a source of betrayal, transgression, and, for a long time, a place of jeopardy.
 The somatic evidence cultivated through reinforced fundamentalist myths (god bless the tight mechanics of a Southern Baptist repression machine) and physical violations made this belief concrete.
 My dichotomous life was established and safe.
 I feel more comfortable circumscribed by theory and words.